cocos-creator/creator-api-docs-2.x/en/classes/ToggleContainer.md

 ##### Methods

-  - [`getClips`](#getclips) Get all the clips used in this animation.
-  - [`play`](#play) Plays an animation and stop other animations.
-  - [`playAdditive`](#playadditive) Plays an additive animation, it will not stop other animations.
-If there are other animations playing, then will play several animations at the same time.
-  - [`stop`](#stop) Stops an animation named name.
-If no name is supplied then stops all playing animations that were started with this Animation. <br/>
-Stopping an animation also Rewinds it to the Start.
-  - [`pause`](#pause) Pauses an animation named name.
-If no name is supplied then pauses all playing animations that were started with this Animation.
-  - [`resume`](#resume) Resumes an animation named name.
-If no name is supplied then resumes all paused animations that were started with this Animation.
-  - [`setCurrentTime`](#setcurrenttime) Make an animation named name go to the specified time.
-If no name is supplied then make all animations go to the specified time.
-  - [`getAnimationState`](#getanimationstate) Returns the animation state named name.
-If no animation with the specified name, the function will return null.
-  - [`addClip`](#addclip) Adds a clip to the animation with name newName.
-If a clip with that name already exists it will be replaced with the new clip.
-  - [`removeClip`](#removeclip) Remove clip from the animation list.
-This will remove the clip and any animation states based on it.
-If there are animation states depand on the clip are playing or clip is defaultClip, it will not delete the clip.
-But if force is true, then will always remove the clip and any animation states based on it.
-If clip is defaultClip, defaultClip will be reset to null
-  - [`sample`](#sample) Samples animations at the current state.<br/>
-This is useful when you explicitly want to set up some animation state, and sample it once.
-  - [`on`](#on) Register animation event callback.
-The event arguments will provide the AnimationState which emit the event.
-When play an animation, will auto register the event callback to the AnimationState, and unregister the event callback from the AnimationState when animation stopped.
-  - [`off`](#off) Unregister animation event callback.
-  - [`targetOff`](#targetoff) Removes all callbacks previously registered with the same target (passed as parameter).
-This is not for removing all listeners in the current event target, and this is not for removing all listeners the target parameter have registered.
-It's only for removing all listeners (callback and target couple) registered on the current event target by the target parameter.
-  - [`once`](#once) Register an callback of a specific event type on the EventTarget, the callback will remove itself after the first time it is triggered.
-  - [`dispatchEvent`](#dispatchevent) Dispatches an event into the event flow.
-The event target is the EventTarget object upon which the dispatchEvent() method is called.
-  - [`emit`](#emit) Send an event to this object directly, this method will not propagate the event to any other objects.
-The event will be created from the supplied message, you can get the "detail" argument from event.detail.
   - [`update`](#update) Update is called every frame, if the Component is enabled.
   - [`lateUpdate`](#lateupdate) LateUpdate is called every frame, if the Component is enabled.
   - [`__preload`](#preload) `__preload` is called before every onLoad.